cs-soc-tudublin/sysadmin-challenges/challenge-02/README.md

 Some of the best optimisations include using a small base image and using `.dockerignore`, but there are many other ways to optimise size.
 I was able to get this container as low as **XXX**Mb.
 This does not mean it is as small as it can get, as there are some optimisations that make it harder to use, but have a much smaller footprint

+# 6. UH OH!
+Wrench in the Works!
+To successfully complete this challenge, you need to have **BOTH** Challenge 1 *and* Challenge 2 running and routable.
+To do this you'll need a Reverse Proxy on your Staging VM.
+At CS++ we tend to use Traefik for containers.
+You can see how we use it on `Huey`, and the Traefik Docs are really good too.

+# Completion Criteria
+Challenge 1 Site available: `challenge-01.[your name].cspp.ie`
+Challenge 2 Site available: `challenge-02.[your name].cspp.ie`